Wednesday, February 5, 2025

 "If I don't do it, no one else will."

-I have lived by this for as long as I can remember.
+I have lived by this mantra for as long as I can remember.
 If I didn't ask about the SAT, no one was going to come help me.
 My parents wouldn't have reminded me.
 If I didn't ask about college application fee waivers, no one else would ask for me.
 I have been on my own since before I was even a legal adult, and I lived by the idea that if something needed to get done, it was on me to do it.
 It was on me to make sure that bills were paid, that I had food to eat, and that the house was clean.

 From that day on, I was determined to do everything on my own.
 This included being headstrong in my independence, turning down help from others, and never using my extenuating circumstances as an excuse to fall short.
 I carried this independence and responsibility with me to law school, and I found myself over-preparing for class because if I couldn't answer the questions or raise my hand, no one else would.
 I did not want to let down my professors.